 Water is important in many other ways in which we are utterly dependent.
 Our food sources, plant an animal, need it to grow.
 We exploit the unique properties of water to heat and cool, and to generate power.
 We ship heavy loads over water and we recreate in it.
 The properties of water have profound consequences on all kinds of chemistry (aqueous chemistry).
 In this section, I'll try to build a foundation so you can have some insight into why water behaves as it does.

-The average structure of the water molecule is shown on the right.
+The average structure of the water molecule is shown in this figure.

 Oxygen has six outer-shell electrons, two of which it shares in molecular orbitals with the H atoms so that it has a full octet.
-The other two reside in p-like orbitals in a roughly tetrahedral configuration, as VSEPR theory would predict.
+The other two reside in p-like orbitals in a roughly tetrahedral configuration with the hydrogens, as VSEPR theory would predict.

 These lone pairs, the fact that water is a bent molecule, and the fact that oxygen withdraws some of the electron density from the hydrogens, make water quite polar.
-Water has a negative end and a positive end.
-We refer to these as "δ +" and "δ-" ("delta-plus" & "delta-minus") ends.
+Water has a relatively negative end and a relatively positive end.
+We refer to these as "δ+" and "δ-" ("delta-plus" & "delta-minus") ends, where δ is the lower-case Greek letter delta.

 The importance of the polarity of water cannot be overstated.
 It leads to all kinds of effects that determine the outcome of reactions and the structure of large molecules and assemblies of large molecules.

 We ought to pause here to note that the lone-pair p-like orbital picture above is a bit idealized.
-When calculations are performed to map the electron density of the H2O electrons not involved in bonding, we really get a picture more like the one on the right.
+When calculations are performed to map the electron density of the H2O electrons not involved in bonding, we really get a picture more like the one below.

-The region of negative charge is really a little closer to the oxygen atom than the first lone-pair illustration above would lead one to believe.
+The region of negative charge depicted by the contours is really a little closer to the oxygen atom than the first lone-pair illustration above would lead one to believe.

 This is partly what leads water to be so polar: "unshielded" protons on one side, and a region of negative charge on the other.
 The molecule is electrically neutral, but the distribution of its charges is uneven.
 Think about a battery.
 It's charge-neutral because it has a negative end and a positive end, but it has two poles, + and -.